 This museum is an incarnation of all that is termed nostalgia.
 Grouping all the items that could recapture moments from the past, the museum of Umm Kulthum takes visitors on a backward journey to the history of music in a country that is the cradle of Arab culture.

-The idea to have the priceless belongings of this reverent singer grouped for display in one place started in the late 90s.
-In 1998, the Ministry of Culture began to collect all that could be Umm Kulthumian, starting from her clothes and accessories to musical works and awards she got throughout her singing career.
+The idea of having the priceless belongings of this reverent singer grouped for display in one place started in the late 90s.
+In 1998, the Ministry of Culture began collecting all that could be Umm Kulthumian, from her clothes and accessories to musical works and awards she got throughout her singing career.

 Where & When

-There, at the Monastery Palace in the Manial district of Cairo, over an area of 250 square metres, an adapted section of the palace has been dedicated to Umm Kulthum’s Museum.
+At the Monastery Palace in the Manial district of Cairo, an adapted section of the palace, covering an area of 250 square metres, has been dedicated to Umm Kulthum’s Museum.
 Small as it is, the L-shaped museum is divided into four sections that tell the story of this legendary and internationally acclaimed singer.

-The museum was opened to the public in 2001 to honour the memory of Umm Kulthum.
+The museum was opened to the public in 2001 to honour Umm Kulthum’s memory.
 Its colour scheme is grey, black, and silver, and the showcases are made of dark Bali-Sander wood.

 The Main Hall

-Visiting Umm Kulthum’s Museum, fans of the legendary singer will be able to get a glimpse of her make-up through a collection of her belongings on display inside eight windows at the Main Hall.
+Fans of the legendary singer can visit Umm Kulthum’s Museum and get a glimpse of her makeup through a collection of her belongings on display inside eight windows at the Main Hall.

-Eight dresses in good condition are niched in one of the sections with a long list to show which dress she wore and in which concert, movie, or party.
-Umm, Kulthum would always appear in bejewelled floor-length gowns that reflected her regal stage presence and conservative background.
+Eight dresses in good condition are niched in one of the sections, with a long list showing which dress she wore to which concert, movie, or party.
+Kulthum always appeared in bejewelled floor-length gowns that reflected her regal stage presence and conservative background.
 The silk scarf that Umm Kulthum held in her left hand during performances is also displayed.

-Also shown are Umm Kulthum’s famous jewel-encrusted cat-eye sunglasses that she used to wear to protect her eyes against prolonged exposure to stage and studio lighting.
+Also shown are Umm Kulthum’s famous jewel-encrusted cat-eye sunglasses, which she used to wear to protect her eyes against prolonged exposure to stage and studio lighting.

 The microphone that Umm Kulthum used for her first radio performance is also there.
 The museum also houses some rare musical instruments that belonged to Umm Kulthum’s band.
 The visitors will also see five murals of rare pictures of “the lady” – El Sett in Arabic – as she was called.

-Also, letters exchanged between the singer and Arab leaders and public figures, as well as private papers and notes, can be seen in the museum’s Main Hall.
-These include thank-you letters to Umm Kulthum for her support for the Egyptian army through her fundraising concerts in some Arab countries.
-The visitors can also read pages of her restored diary that were moved to the museum.
+The museum’s Main Hall also houses letters exchanged between the singer and Arab leaders and public figures, as well as private papers and notes.
+These include thank-you letters to Umm Kulthum for supporting the Egyptian army through her fundraising concerts in some Arab countries.
+Visitors can also read pages of her restored diary that were moved to the museum.

 The Cinema Hall